abtion/guidelines/career/ladder.md

 - [ ] Understand where to place logic in their favorite framework.

 ### Level 3 - Software Engineer
+As a Software Engineer, you display a maturity that permeates every aspect of your work.
+You can handle work independently with close to no guidance from seniors, and you proactively unblock juniors when necessary.
+Your expertise in two areas or more is clear to your team, and you understand how to navigate several layers of the technical stack with ease.
+Product managers recognize you for your ability to prioritize work and distinguish unimportant details from critical tasks that deliver value to the client.

 #### Impactful
 - [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.